Eddy Joseph

-Eddy Joseph (born on 5 June 1945) is a British sound engineer.
+Eddy Joseph (born 5 June 1945) is a British sound engineer.

 Early life and education

 Joseph was born in 1945, the son of a film producer Edward 'Teddy' Joseph who produced What a Whopper.
 Eddy was educated at Abingdon School from 1957 until 1962.

 Career

 Joseph began work with Baker and Todman Accountants before joining the film industry in 1967 and becoming a sound editor in 1981.

 Awards

 In 1982, Joseph won the BAFTA award for Best Sound, for Pink Floyd's 'The Wall'.
 In 2006, he repeated the earlier success by winning the BAFTA award for Best Sound once again, this time for Casino Royale.